henrikmidtiby/CDC/paper/paper.md

 By providing CDC with reference pixels, it calculates the distance using either the Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.
-Figure \ref{pumpkins} shows a small section of a pumpkin field and the corresponding color distance image.
+Figure \ref{pumpkins} shows a small section of a pumpkin field and the calculated color distance image.
-CDC's main functions are exposed through a command-line interface, where providing an orthomosaic, reference image, and a mask will output a new orthomosaic with the color distances.
+CDC's main functions are exposed through a command-line interface, where providing an orthomosaic, a reference image, and a mask will output a new orthomosaic with the color distances.
 The Python package also allows for using CDC as a library for more complex tasks.